dezzysdream/Zoo-Chat/README.md

 Here is my entry for the "Create a second layout, this time for an original, personal app idea" stretch feature:

-It is for an app that **Allows animals to chat with other corporate Zoo animals.
-A ToolTip has been added!
+ ** A ToolTip has been added!
 It prompts the user to send an email.**.